dschuurman/archie-pi/README.md

 ## Requirements

-The ARCHIE Pi platform requires a recent version of Raspberry PI OS Lite (32-bit or 64-bit) and runs on any recent model of the Raspberry Pi that includes a builtin wifi adapter (including the latest Raspberry Pi 4).
+The ARCHIE Pi platform requires a recent version of Raspberry PI OS Lite (32-bit or 64-bit) and runs on any recent model of the Raspberry Pi that includes a builtin wifi adapter (including the latest Raspberry Pi 5).

-A suitably sized microSD card is required, depending on the amount of content you want to install (we have used 64GB and 128GB cards).
+A suitably sized microSD card is required, depending on the amount of content you want to install (we have used 64GB, 128GB, and 256GB cards).
 Note that not all microSD cards are created equal in terms of speed and reliability, so you may want to consult the [Raspberry Pi microSD guidelines](https://www.raspberrypi.org/documentation/installation/sd-cards.md).
 It is recommended that you select a high-speed microSD card, such as cards rated for UHS Speed Class 3.
+For the Raspberry Pi 5, it is recommend to use Class A2 compatible SD cards which include enhancements such as command queueing of read/write requests.

 Note that it is possible to use an external USB *drive* rather than a microSD card.
 For more information, consult the Raspberry Pi documentation describing